rtCamp/ps-analysis-tool-wiki/D.-Analysis-Scenarios.md

 3. **Adjust Network Tab Settings**
     1. On both browsers, go to the network tab and enable "Preserve Log" and "Disable Cache" in both instances of Google Chrome.
-    2. This asks the browser to persist the information on network requests, so that we can go back to them if needed as we analyze our scenarios
+    2. This asks the browser to persist the information on network requests so that we can go back to them if needed as we analyze our scenarios

 4. **Navigate to the first domain**
     1. On both browsers, open the site [https://domain-aaa.com/ecommerce](https://domain-aaa.com/ecommerce).